 I have led undergraduate seminars on "The Hollywood Cinema" (2014-15, 2016-17), "Basic Issues & Methods: Film Criticism" (2014) and "Basic Issues & Methods: Film History" (2011-12).
-More recently I have been leading modules in the University of Hull's School of Drama, Music and Screen and providing dissertation tuition in the University of Westminister's School of Media, Arts and Design.
-I have also previously taught in the University of Leicester's Department of Media and Communication, as well as working in administrative roles in Warwick's Student Careers & Skills Service and Office for Global Engagement.
+I have also taught modules and supervised dissertations on film and television topics at the University of Hull's School of Drama, Music and Screen, the University of Westminister's School of Media, Arts and Design. and the University of Leicester's Department of Media and Communication.
+Additionally, I have worked in administrative roles in Warwick's Student Careers & Skills Service and International Student Office.

 My research interests include British television drama, intelligence history and Cold War culture.
 Much of my work is focused on bridging the gap between Television and Intelligence Studies, centring on institutions such as the BBC and drama programming in the spy and conspiracy genres.
 My monograph explores the history of such programming on British television, including Cold War spy series such as The Sandbaggers (ITV, 1978-80), classic spy novel adaptations such as Tinker Tailor Soldier Spy (BBC, 1979), topical conspiracy thrillers such as Bird of Prey (BBC, 1982) and A Very British Coup (Channel 4), and recent 'war on terror' spy series such as Spooks (BBC, 2002-11).